KhalGH/BattleGroundHealers-WotLK/README.md

 ## Installation
 1. [Download](https://github.com/KhalGH/BattleGroundHealers-WotLK/releases/download/v1.0-release/BattleGroundHealers.zip) the addon
 2. Extract the **BattleGroundHealers** folder into `World of Warcraft/Interface/AddOns/`.
-3. Restart the game and enable the addon in the addon list.
+3. Restart the game and enable the addon.

 ## Information
 - **Addon Version:** 1.0